Published: January 31, 2022 | 23 mins read

 It is vital to avoid the simultaneous creation of air bubbles when the retransmission medium is applied to the therapy head.
 Additionally, the presence of even small volumes of air between the therapy head, transmission medium, and the body will reduce the effectiveness of the procedure and, in the worst case, completely extinguish the energy from the shockwave.
 Therefore, optimal coupling of the therapy head and body is imperative and why a very liberal transmission medium is often applied.

 The following steps in the Shockwave Lithotripsy (SWL) procedure involve identifying the kidney stone target and positioning the patient.
 Fluoroscopy is most commonly used.
 But, Ultrasound is another option.
-Especially when trying to target radiolucent stones such as uric acid, which are not visible on X-Ray (learn more about imaging here - link to imaging blog).
+Especially when trying to target radiolucent stones such as uric acid, which are not visible on X-Ray (learn more about imaging here).
 The current recommendation is to use the pulsed technique of Fluoroscopy to reduce radiation load.
 However, continuous Fluoroscopy may be used with individuals where respiratory movements are negatively impacting the procedure results.

 Fluoroscopy is a medical procedure that makes a real-time video of the movements inside a part of the body by passing x-rays through the body over time.
 X-rays are a form of ionizing radiation.

 The success rate of Shockwave Lithotripsy (SWL) correlates directly with Fluoroscopy time.
 However, it is crucial to keep the radiation load as low as possible through collimators early in the SWL treatment to reduce the radiation field maximally.
 If this is neglected, you may be presented with unnecessarily high doses of radiation.
 For example, the radiation dose with a wide-open aperture is approximately 20x higher than that following collimation of the aperture to a square 7×7 cm.